denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 the contexts of its reception.
 The same "source text" may be transformed according to its geography or the identity of its reader.
 The composition of the sign changes as a text changes hands.
-A digital document may respond to a reader's location, gender, age, or ethnicity.
+A digital document may respond to a reader's location, gender, age, ethnicity, or immigration status.
 Think of an online newspaper, to take a common example, where the very composition of headlines and stories is routinely tailored to the individual reader.
 Such dynamic inscriptions contain the rules of their own transformation.
-Content and control code intertwine to produce an amalgamated artifact, which adapts to its context.
-The often covert presence of control structures extend the reach of governance over the process of interpretation.
-Governments that censor speech by legislation prosecute those who express opinions contrary to the reigning ideology.
-More insidiously, mechanisms of censorship may be encoded into the fabric of the laminate itself, through technologies that outright prevent prohibited ideological formations from appearing on screen.
-Such technologies limit the transmission and the reception of illicit material more definitively.
-Unlike those censored by political means, readers under the reach of algorithmic censorship are not immediately aware of control mechanisms structuring their everyday interpretive experience.
+Content and code intertwine to produce an amalgamated artifact, designed for remote content control.
+The electronic book implies a socialized environment, even when consumed in intimacy, in bed or on the toilet.
+Advertisers, censors, police, and intelligence agents are always potentially present, in part because the digital inscription is in perpetual transmission: moving past and through multiple infrastructures on the way to the iris.
+Governments that monitor reading habits by judicial means may decide to prosecute those who express opinions contrary to the reigning ideology.
+More insidiously, mechanisms of "soft" censorship may be encoded into the fabric of the laminate itself, through technologies that outright prevent prohibited ideological formations from appearing on screen.
+Unlike those censored by an explicit edict, readers under the reach of algorithmic governance may not be immediately aware of control mechanisms structuring their everyday interpretive experience.
+The reader is left with a rough and deterministic remainder of an imposed identity: a man will be interested in cars and women, a Eastern European in jewelry and Adidas, an inmate or otherwise an enemy of the people, in a blank page and a home visit from your friendly librarian.

-The stratified nature of digital inscription poses obvious general challenges in the political sphere, which this essay can address only obliquely.
+The stratified nature of digital inscription poses obvious general challenges in the social sphere, which this essay can address only obliquely.
 Our ability to mobilize against censorship or surveillance is in peril when such mechanisms operate at a microscopic scale, requiring specialized skills and tools for interpretation.
-A tactical response requires not just history, but training and advocacy efforts.
-Laminate text presents a challenge to the practice of literary hermeneutics more specifically.
+A tactical response requires not just the awareness of one's history, but training and advocacy efforts.
+Laminate text presents specialized challenge to the practice of literary hermeneutics.
 How does critical interpretive practice persist in conditions where readers can no longer rely on the continuing stability of the medium?
 The theoretical problem is not one of fixing a text as either an immanent object or a transcendent idea, enduring or ephemeral.
 We are confronted instead with texts that do not converge on a single location and whose multivalence is derived from their structural diffusion.
-Composite media force us to reconsider long-standing critical assumptions about the physics of inscription at the foundation of hermeneutics.
+Composite media force us to reconsider long-standing critical assumptions about the physics of inscription at the foundation of hermeneutics.[^4]

 ## Stratigraphy